Ana Mendieta: Legacy

 In 2009, Mendieta was awarded a Lifetime Achievement Award by the Cintas Foundation.

 In 2010, she was the subject of Richard Move's controversial Where is Ana Mendieta?
 25 Years Later - An Exhibition and Symposium, which included his film, BloodWork - The Ana Mendieta Story.

 In 2018, The New York Times published a belated obituary for her that began, "Mendieta's art, sometimes violent, often unapologetically feminist and usually raw, left an indelible mark before her life was cut short."

+In February 2024 it was announced that Academy award nominee America Ferrera would star in and executive produce an Amazon Prime Video series about Mendieta.
+The work is based on a book by Robert Katz, to be scripted by Cherise Castro Smith and co-executive produced by Amazon MGM Studios and Plan B Entertainment.

+The title character of Xochitl Gonzalez’s sophomore novel, Anita de Monte Laughs Last, is closely based on Mendieta, to whom the work is dedicated.